* This information replaces FIS 002 Definitions

 UBIT (UNRELATED BUSINESS INCOME TAX)

 A tax imposed on a nonprofit exempt organization on income derived from an activity of a trade or business, regularly carried on, that is not substantially related to the organization's tax exempt purpose.
-For more information, see section FIS 501 on Unrelated Business Income.
+For more information, see Fiscal Policy-Rule #03-150-101 Unrelated Business Income.

 A university policy is a statement that applies broadly across the university, governing the OSU community of students, faculty, staff, volunteers, licensees and contractors.
 University policies are intended to be concise and understandable, contain a minimum amount of detail, and generally, do not require frequent change.
 A university policy accomplishes one or more of the following: